mutefrank/zensavona.github.com/goals.md

 ### Life
 - Find a way to quit my job and not work 9-5, I feel I am much more productive when I set my own hours
 - decide definitely what I want to do next year
+- blog at least twice a week for the remainder of the year

 ### Fitness
 - Benchpress 100kg for 5 reps